Travel 101: Five Steps to Make Planning a Trip Easy

 The best thing to do when you get to a new destination is a walking tour!
 This is the perfect way to orient yourself to the city, chat with some fellow travelers, and get a few tips from the guide.
 One of my favorite questions to ask is if they had a friend visiting for the first time, where are they going for dinner?
 What do you show them?

 There are loads of free and paid options for walking tours.
-For free tours, where the guides work on tips, Sandemans New Europe and Free Tours By Foot are fantastic.
-For paid tours of any kind, Viator is my go-to.
+For free tours, where the guides work on tips, Sandemans New Europe and Free Tours By Foot are solid options.
+For paid tours of any kind, Viator and GetYourGuide are my go-tos.
 I really love pub tours and food tours- they are a fun, social way to learn about the local food and drink traditions.
 Unless you want a guided tour of a museum, it is best to book directly through the museum website.
 Some popular museums, like the Louvre or the British Museum, have timed entry tickets.
 Book these in advance, especially if you are going at a busy time to ensure you get the ticket time you want.

 Step 5.
 Staying Organized.